 You can find more information in the Academic Honesty in Coursework Policy 2015.

 The following are some common types of conduct that we consider to be academically dishonest.
+Contract cheating and impersonation is also considered academic dishonesty.

 Plagiarism means presenting work that is not your own without acknowledging the original source of the work.
 It doesn’t matter whether you do this on purpose or accidentally.